iamsellek/alfred_git/README.md

 AlfredGit comes packaged with the most common git commands built in, but also allows you to send custom commands!
 If your first parameter doesn't match any of the built-in commands, the first parameter itself will be the command that is run!
 Simple!
+If your custom command has a space in it, wrap it in quotes and send it as a string.
 Think another command warrants being on this list?
 Email me and I'll consider adding it!

 And with that, we come to the built-in commands.
 Here are the AlfredGit commands followed by a description of what they run.
 Most of these should be intuitive.